 Electric Vehicles (EVs)

 The government has proposed to slap 2% advance tax on electric vehicles (EVs).
 However, the duty on import of CBU EVs is now reduced to zero.
 Previously, it was 12.5%.
 This means that it would be cheaper to import them, which would hopefully translate into them being sold at cheaper prices in the country.
+However, in the original budget document, no CVT was imposed on these vehicles but now, buyers of EVs with battery power above 50kwh will have to pay 1% CVT.

 What to Expect in the Future?